thin-edge/thin-edge.io/docs/src/start/software-management.md

 title: Updating Software
 tags: [Getting Started, Software Management]
 sidebar_position: 9
+description: Manage the software on your devices from Cumulocity cloud
 ---

 # Manage the software on your devices from Cumulocity cloud

-This document describes how to manage the software modules that are installed on a thin-edge device from the cloud using the **software management** feature of thin-edge.io.
+This document describes how to manage the software modules that are installed on a %%te%% device from the cloud using the **software management** feature of %%te%%.

 :::note
 This tutorial shows the Debian based distributions **apt** package manager use-case powered by our official **apt** plugin.